 View Business Info

-Staying true to her roots, Noya’s Kitchen is not a place where you pick and choose from a menu.
-Noya cooks what she loves each day and when it’s gone, it’s gone!
+Noya’s Kitchen has an evolving menu, as Noya cooks what she loves each day and depending on the fresh ingredients she can source… and when it’s gone, it’s gone!
 Holding true to her environmental values, waste is kept to an absolute minimum by using everything she orders on a daily basis.
-The 5-course Supper Clubs run on Friday, Saturday and selected Thursday evenings with pre-booking essential.
-Group cooking classes run fortnightly on Monday evenings from 6-9pm and must be booked in advance.
-For lovers of the famously aromatic Vietnamese noodle soup, Pho Wednesdays is a must, running weekly from 6-9pm - walk in or book ahead for larger tables.
+Noya's 5-course Supper Club runs on Friday evenings with pre-booking essential and lovers of Pho, the famously aromatic Vietnamese noodle soup, and south-east Asian curries should book for their Thursday and Saturday night a la carte menu.
 We’d recommend booking for a table, even for lunch time as demand for Noya’s dishes is high!
-Private dining is also available for those incredibly special occasions.
+Private dining is also available in her smaller room, seating 12-14 for those incredibly special occasions.

 My roots in Vietnamese food run deep.
 I started cooking from a very early age.
 Vietnamese food is all about balance.
 It’s simple but so fresh, as we use a lot of different varieties of fresh herbs.
 They are not just for garnish but play a major part in Vietnamese food.

 Bath is a city steeped in history, and its beautiful sandstone buildings exude grandeur reminiscent of its regal past.
 Take a walk along the Royal Crescent, a tour of the Roman Baths or a trip to the Abbey and you quickly understand why this city is one of the most the photographed, and visited, in England.